Algebras, Symmetries, Spaces

 particular we shall study:

-- Riemannian (i.e. positive definite) metric on
+- Riemannian (i.e. positive definite) metric

 - fundamental form